REU home

 Mentor: Weida Wu

-Description: The focus of this research program is to explore the fascinating topological edge states on single crystal surfaces of quantum materials with topological electronic structures using low temperature scanning tunneling microscopy (STM).
-The REU participant will participate the research activities including sample preparation, data acquisition, data analysis and modelling.
+Description: The focus of this research project is to explore the fascinating topological edge states on single crystal surfaces of quantum materials with topological electronic structures using low temperature scanning tunneling microscopy (STM).
+The REU participant will participate the research activities including sample preparation, data acquisition, data analysis, and modeling.